 - Can we justify our advertising spend, based on the influenced pipeline and revenue attributed?

-- Can I also see Linkedin view-through visits and conversions within Terminus?
+Can I also see view-through visits and conversions for Linkedin-integrated and Global tactics within Terminus?

-- No; currently this report will only showing view-through activity for cookie-based display, retargeting, and global/IP-based tactics.
+No; currently this report will only show view-through activity for cookie-based display.

 - No; visits/conversions will only be tracked from the time your landing page URLs have been input into the Terminus setup interface.

 Why don’t the account names in my View-Through Conversion report match the Account Names in Visitor ID reports?

 - The view-through conversions report is based on cookie-level data, which is where the Account Name is identified from.
 Visitor ID, on the other hand, is based on a reverse-IP lookup, so it is possible that there may be some variation in account names between the two reports.

 Why doesn't every click on my ad result in a respective site visit or VTV?

 It depends entirely on the circumstances of the device that visited the website at the time of the click event, but there are several reasons why this may occur:

 - The device was using a network that Terminus Visitor ID was not able to identify.